MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > [!NOTE]
 > If you use a Tier-1 (cloud-hosted) environment, you must do a full database synchronization (DBSync) and use Visual Studio to complete the maintenance mode.

-After row version change tracking is enabled, a system event that's triggered in your environment might cause re-initialization of tables in export to data lake.
+After row version change tracking is enabled, a system event that's triggered in your environment might cause reinitialization of tables in export to data lake.
 If you have downstream consumption pipelines, you might have to reinitialize the pipelines.
 More information: [Some tables have been "initialized" without user action](/dynamics365/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake#some-tables-have-been-initialized-without-user-action).

 ## Add finance and operations tables in Azure Synapse Link